 When most people think of holly, the image conjured up is one of bright red berries, glossy evergreen foliage and Christmas decorations.
 So when you talk to the average homeowner about deciduous holly (Ilex verticillata) they look at you as if you were a moron.
 That's because many people consider deciduous holly an oxymoron.

 A holly has glossy evergreen leaves, right!
 No, not always.
 Ilex verticillata, Winterberry Holly, or Winterberry is our native, wetland holly that loses it leaves each autumn.
-This beautiful shrub is all the showier because its lack of winter leaves makes its berry display all the more showy.
+This beautiful shrub is all the showier because its lack of winter leaves makes its berry display all the brighter.
 After the leaves have turned yellow and have fallen off, you are left with a breathtaking view of thousands of brightly colored berries clinging to every stem.
 What a joy to have such color in the middle of winter.

 Cultural Notes on Growing Winterberry Holly